Old Taylor: Edmund Haynes Taylor, Jr.

-Old Taylor Bourbon was named in honor of Edmund Haynes Taylor, Jr., who was born in 1832 in Columbia, Kentucky.
+Old Taylor Bourbon was named in honor of Edmund H. Taylor Jr., who was born in 1832 in Columbia, Kentucky.

 Taylor was a grand nephew of U.S. President Zachary Taylor.
 Like various other figures in the Kentucky whiskey industry, Taylor is often referred to in public relations materials as a "Colonel", since he held the honorary title of Kentucky Colonel.
 The honorary title resembles that of the military rank but is not actually associated with military service and has primarily been used for public relations purposes (e.g., by "Colonel" Harland Sanders, the founder of Kentucky Fried Chicken).
 Taylor purchased or started seven different distilleries throughout his career, the most successful being the O.F.C. and Carlisle distilleries, the forerunners of today's Buffalo Trace Distillery.
 He purchased and named the O.F.C. distillery in 1870 and owned it for eight years.

 E. H. Taylor is said to have lobbied in favor of the Bottled-in-Bond Act, a law passed in 1897 that gave participating whiskey producers a tax break and a government certification of product quality.
 He was a contemporary of and acquaintance with various other notable whiskey business figures as Dr. James C. Crow, Oscar Pepper, Judge William B. McBrayer, John H. McBrayer and W. F. Bond, and was an adept businessman and public relations professional when it came to packaging and promoting his bourbon.